Tell Members of Congress you Oppose Cuts or Changes to SNAP

 In Wisconsin, known as FoodShare, serves 700,000 of our friends and neighbors by providing them an average monthly food buying benefit of $108 per person.
 This average monthly benefit ranks 51st out of the 53 United States and territories where the program operates.

-What the President's 2018 Budget does to nutrition assistance programs
+What the House Budget Resolution does to nutrition assistance programs